novastone-media/MQTT-Client-Framework/README.md

 ### Howto

+Use the CocoaPod MQTTClient!

-Add MQTTClient.framework from the dist directory to your IOS project, use the dynamic library created in the MQTTFramework target, or use the CocoaPod MQTTClient
+Or use the dynamic library created in the MQTTFramework target.

+Or include the source from here.

 [Documentation](MQTTClient/dist/documentation/html/index.html)